 Nitrofurantoin is an antibiotic that is used to treat and prevent infections of the urinary tract, such as bladder infections.
 It works by killing or stopping the growth of the bugs that cause the infection.
 In people who get urinary tract infections often, nitrofurantoin can be used to prevent infections.

 - The dose of nitrofurantoin will be different for different people.
 Your doctor will determine the correct dose for you, based on your condition.
-The following is a guide:

 - Always take your nitrofurantoin exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much nitrofurantoin to take, how often to take it, and any special instructions.